Grand Duchess Tatiana Nikolaevna of Russia: Relationship with Grigori Rasputin

 Tatiana doted on her younger brother, Tsarevich Alexei.
 However, the long-awaited heir had frequent, severe attacks of hemophilia.
 Tatiana, her mother, and her three sisters were all potential carriers of the hemophilia gene; the Tsarina was a granddaughter of Queen Victoria, who had passed down the hemophilia gene to her descendants.
 Tatiana's paternal aunt Grand Duchess Olga Alexandrovna of Russia reported that Maria, Tatiana's younger sister, hemorrhaged during an operation to remove her tonsils in December 1914.
 The operating doctor was so alarmed that the Tsarina needed to urge him to continue.
 Olga Alexandrovna claimed that all four of her nieces bled more than was normal and that they were carriers of the hemophilia gene.
 Symptomatic carriers of the gene are not hemophiliacs, but they can have symptoms of hemophilia, including an abnormally low blood clotting factor that can lead to heavy bleeding.

 The Tsarina relied on the counsel of Grigori Rasputin, a Russian peasant and wandering starets or "holy man", and she credited his prayers with saving the ailing Tsarevich.
 Tatiana and her siblings viewed Rasputin as "Our Friend" and confided in him.
 In the autumn of 1907, Tatiana's father escorted his sister, Grand Duchess Olga Alexandrovna of Russia, to the nursery so that she could too meet Rasputin.
 Tatiana and her siblings all wore their long white nightgowns, and they were comfortable in Rasputin's presence.
 In February 1909, Rasputin sent the Imperial children a telegram, advising them to "Love the whole of God's nature, the whole of His creation in particular this earth.
 The Mother of God was always occupied with flowers and needlework."
 In one letter, 11-year-old Tatiana asked Rasputin to visit her and lamented that she found it difficult to see her mother ill.
 "But you know because you know everything," she wrote.

 Sofia Ivanovna Tyutcheva, one of the sisters' governesses, was horrified that Rasputin was permitted access to the nursery when they were in their nightgowns and requested that he be banned from the household.
 She told Grand Duchess Xenia that he visited Olga and Tatiana before them, spoke to them, and "caressed" them.
 The sisters hid Rasputin's presence from Tyutcheva, and they were afraid to talk to their governess about him.
 Tatiana was aware of the tension and feared her mother's reaction to Tyutcheva's actions.
 On 8 March 1910, the 12-year-old Tatiana wrote to her mother, "I am so afr(aid) that S.I. can speak ... about our friend something bad.
 I hope our nurse will be nice to our friend now."
-Alexandra dismissed Tyutcheva.
+Despite the conflict Tyutcheva remained in her position as governess until 1912.